ariel17/ariel17.github.io/_posts/2018-11-30-from-zero-to-vim.md

 # What do I need

-I have it a non-fresh but unconfigured installation.
+I have a non-fresh but unconfigured installation.
 I use ViM when I need to edit text, so I will use it from programming to editing CSV or blog posts.
 Because of it, my requirements are as follow:

 **Programming languages:**